RNAGenScape: Property-Guided, Optimized Generation of mRNA Sequences with Manifold Langevin Dynamics

-We begin by training an \textbf{organized autoencoder~(OAE)}, where the latent space is implicitly structured via supervision from a property prediction task~(Figure~\ref{fig:schematic}a).
-Similar to a vanilla autoencoder~\citep{AE}, the encoder $\mathcal{E}$ maps the input mRNA sequence $x$ to a latent representation $z$, which is decoded by $\mathcal{D}$ back to the sequence space.
+We begin by training an \textbf{organized autoencoder~(OAE)}, where the latent manifold is implicitly structured via supervision from a property prediction task~(Figure~\ref{fig:schematic}b).

+Similar to a vanilla autoencoder~\cite{AE}, the encoder $\mathcal{E}$ maps the input mRNA sequence $x$ to a latent representation $z$, which is decoded by $\mathcal{D}$ back to the sequence space.
 In addition to this standard architecture, a predictor $\mathcal{P}$ infers properties $\hat{y}$ from the embedding $z$.
-Formally, $z_i = \mathcal{E}(x_i), \,\, \hat{x}_i = \mathcal{D}(z_i), \,\, \hat{y}_i = \mathcal{P}(z_i)$.

-The latent space $\mathcal{Z}$ is thus shaped by jointly optimizing the reconstruction loss and the prediction loss~(\eqref{eqn:oae_loss}), encouraging it to learn sequence-relevant information while being organized by the target properties. $\lambda_\text{Pred}$ and $\lambda_\text{Recon}$ are hyperparameters that balance between organizing the property landscape and capturing sequence information.
-They are empirically set to 1 and 5 in all experiments.
+Formally, $z = \mathcal{E}(x), \,\, \hat{x} = \mathcal{D}(z), \,\, \hat{y} = \mathcal{P}(z)$.
+The latent manifold $\mathcal{Z}$ is thus shaped by jointly optimizing the reconstruction loss and the prediction loss~(Eqn~\eqref{eqn:oae_loss}), encouraging it to learn sequence-relevant information while being organized by the target properties. $\lambda_\text{Pred}$ and $\lambda_\text{Recon}$ are hyperparameters that balance between organizing the property landscape and capturing sequence information.
+They are empirically set as described in Supplementary Section~\ref{supp:hyperparameters}.
 Here, $x_i \in \mathbb{R}^{V}$ is the ground truth one-hot encoding of the nucleotide at position $i$ in sequence $x$ with an mRNA vocabulary of size $V$.